Network-Goods/hypercerts-docs/docs/scenarios.md

 ```
 If retrospective funding becomes the norm, contributors can reliably expect to get funding for creating positive impact.
 This expectation incentivizes them to start creating public goods.

-However, until it's a norm, we use additional tools to create reliable expectations about future retrospective funding that incentivizes contributors to create public goods.
+However, until it's a norm, we need additional tools to create reliable expectations about future retrospective funding that incentivizes contributors to create public goods.
+This includes existing mechanisms like prize competitions.

-> 👷‍♀️ **Minting & Multiple Contributors:** Typically, the HyperCer is minted by one of the contributors.
-Together, they make sure funding is distributed properly.

 ## Prize competition with HyperCerts
 A funder announces a prize that is given out under specific criteria to create reliable expectations about future retrospective rewards.
+HyperCerts lower transaction costs if multiple funders use these in their prize competitions.

 ```mermaid
 sequenceDiagram